 Marlowe, with Sir Walter Raleigh and others, established the first Rationalist group in English history, according to freethought historian Joseph McCabe.
 Marlowe was derided as an "atheist" by several contemporary political enemies.
-His character Faustus concludes "hell's a fable," and his villain-hero Tamburlaine burns the Koran and challenges Mohammed to "work a miracle."
+His character Faustus concludes "hell's a fable," and his villain-hero Tamburlaine burns the Quran and challenges Muhammad to "work a miracle."
 The Privy Council had decided to prosecute Marlowe for heresy, accusing him of writing a document denying the divinity of Christ, a few weeks before his death in a barroom brawl.
 There has been endless speculation over Marlowe's short life and violent death at age 29.
 D. 1593.

 “[H]e counts religion but a childish toy,

 And holds there is no sin but ignorance.”

 © Freedom From Religion Foundation.
 All rights reserved.

 On this date in 1986, actress/writer Alice Hannah Meiqui Greczyn was born in Walnut Creek, Calif., to Jane and Ted Greczyn, the eldest of their five children.
 Her parents met at the University of California-Berkeley, where her dad was a campus police officer and her mother was a student.
 Both were very religious and raised the children as "Holy Roller-style" Pentecostals.

 Church services were "very emotive, very falling to the floor, being 'slain in the spirit,' rolling around, shaking, praying in tongues, prophesying, massive outpours of laughter and crying," Greczyn recalled.
 (The Graceful Atheist podcast, March 9, 2021)